Skip to content

 The Army Aboriginal community assistance program is a joint initiative between the Department of Families, Housing, Community Services and Indigenous Affairs (FaHCSIA) and Australian Army to improve environmental health conditions within remote Aboriginal communities.

+One project is undertaken in one remote community each calendar year.
 For each of the projects there is a construction component, a health component and a training component.
 The construction component focuses on the provision of environmental health infrastructure such as housing, water, sewerage and electrical services as well as improving access to primary health care facilities by constructing or upgrading roads and airfields.
 The health component focuses on enhancing existing community medical, dental and veterinary programs.
 The training component focuses on specific skills required within the community and includes courses on construction and building maintenance, vehicle and small engine maintenance, welding, concreting and cooking.

 The Army undertakes projects only after close, culturally sensitive consultation with the Indigenous communities concerned.
 Work is not undertaken without the approval of the communities involved.